 To acquire principles that work it’s essential that you embrace reality and deal with it as it is.

 Part III – Work Principle

-Ray Dalio says that because the power of a group is so much greater than that of the individual, the work principles might even more important than the life principles on which they are based.
+Because the power of a group is so much greater than that of the individual.

 - A great organization has both great people and great culture -and it’s not easy getting them both right-